Transfer function interpolation remainder formula of rational Krylov subspace methods: Abstract

 \section{Abstract}

-Rational Krylov subspace projection methods are one of successful methods in MOR, mainly because some order derivatives of the approximate and original transfer functions are the same.
-This is the well known moments matching result.
-However, the properties of points which are far from the interpolating points are little known.
-In this paper, we obtain the error's explicit expression which involves shifts and Ritz values.
-The advantage of our result over than the known moments matches theory is, to some extent, similar to the one of Lagrange type remainder formula over than Peano Type remainder formula in Taylor theorem.
-Expect for the proof, we also provide three explanations for the error formula.
-One explanation shows that in the Gauss-Christoffel quadrature sense, the error is the Gauss quadrature remainder, when the Gauss quadrature formula is applied onto the resolvent function.
-By using the error formula, we propose some greedy algorithms for the interpolatory $H_{\infty}$ norm MOR.
+Rational Krylov subspace projection methods have proven to be a highly successful approach in the field of model order reduction (MOR), primarily due to the fact that some derivatives of the approximate and original transfer functions are identical.
+This is the well-known theory of moments matching.
+Nevertheless, the properties of points situated at considerable distances from the interplation nodes remain underexplored.
+In this paper, we present the explicit expression of the MOR error, which involves both the shifts and the Ritz values.
+The superiority of our discoveries over the known moments matching theory can be likened to the disparity between the Lagrange and Peano type remainder formulas in Taylor's theorem.
+Furthermore, two explanations are provided for the error formula with respect to the two parameters in the resolvent function.
+One explanation reveals that the MOR error is an interplation remainder, while the other explanation implies that the error is also a Gauss-Christoffel quadrature remainder.
+By applying the error formula, we suggest a greedy algorithm for the interpolatory $H_{\infty}$ norm MOR.

 \begin{AMS} 34C20, 41A05, 49K15, 49M05, 93A15, 93C05, 93C15 \end{AMS}